- Professor Jacqueline Peel

 What was achieved at COP26?

-With COP26 over, 1.5 °C may still be alive but it’s on life support, and the road from Glasgow remains an uphill climb warns a University of Melbourne expert.
+As the dust settles on the international climate negotiations at COP26, 1.5°C may still be alive but it’s on life support and the road from Glasgow remains an uphill climb

 Can the courts save us from climate change?

-Governments around the world are being taken to court for climate change inaction, but University of Melbourne experts question if litigation can fill the gap.
+Governments around the world are being taken to court for inaction on climate change – but can litigation help fill the policy gap?

 Q&A: COP26 and great expectations